grafana/pyroscope/docs/sources/introduction/flamegraphs.md

 This continues until you reach the bottom of the flamegraph.

 This is a CPU profile, but profiles can represent many other types of resource such as memory, network, disk, etc.

-To understand more about how to read a flamegraph, what the different colors mean, and what other types of profiles exist and when to use them see our flamegraph documentation or [profile types documentation](/docs/pyroscope/next/analyzing-profiles-in-pyroscope-ui/)
+To understand more about how to read a flamegraph, what the different colors mean, and what other types of profiles exist and when to use them see the flamegraph documentation or [profile types documentation]({{< relref "../ingest-and-analyze-profile-data/analyze-profiles" >}}).